themarshallproject/doj14141/README.md

 ##Additional resources
 For finding background information on the DOJ's pattern and practices investigations, also try the [Civil Rights Litigation Clearinghouse](http://www.clearinghouse.net/) at the University of Michigan, which posts key documents about many cases, particularly older ones.

+*Update 1/12/17:* In the waning days of the Obama administration, the Department of Justice recently launched [a new website](https://www.justice.gov/crt/page/file/922456/download) tracking various civil rights investigations of police departments.

 ##Contributors